dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 $$
 Where $F$ is the force acting on the block of material, $N_\text{fibres}$ is the number of fibres in the block, $k$ is the spring constant and $\Delta x$ is the spring extension.

 How many fibres are there in the block of materials?
-We know $A$, the cross section of the block of material.
-We also know the approximate cross section of one fibre - $a^2$, so:
+We know $A$, the cross-section of the block of material.
+We also know the approximate cross-section of one fibre - $a^2$, so:
 $$
 N_\text{fibres} = \frac{A}{a^2}
 $$